The Civil War: A Narrative: Writing

 On the strength of his novel Shiloh, Bennett Cerf of Random House asked Foote to write a short history of the Civil War in time to capitalize on the centenary of the war.
 Cerf offered him a contract for a work of approximately 200,000 words.
 Foote worked for several weeks on an outline and decided that Cerf's specifications were too small.
 He requested the project be expanded to three volumes of 5–600,000 words each.
 He estimated it would take nine years.
 It took twenty.

-During the project, Foote lived off three Guggenheim Fellowships (1955, 1956, 1959), Ford Foundation grants, and loans from Walker Percy.
+During the project, Foote lived off three Guggenheim Fellowships (1955, 1956, 1959), Ford Foundation grants, and loans from his longtime friend Walker Percy.
 Foote finished the trilogy's first volume, Fort Sumter to Perryville, a 400,000-word account, in 1958.
 By 1963 Foote had finished the second volume, Fredericksburg to Meridian.
 In 1964 he began Volume 3, Red River to Appomattox, but found himself repeatedly distracted by the ongoing events in the nation and was not able to finish and publish it until 1974.
 Writing the third volume took as many years as had the first two combined.

 Foote had no training as a historian.
 He visited battlefields and read widely: standard biographies, campaign studies, and recent books by Hudson Strode, Bruce Catton, James G. Randall, Clifford Dowdey, T. Harry Williams, Kenneth M. Stampp and Allan Nevins.
 He also mined the primary sources in the 128-volume Official Records of the War of the Rebellion.
 He developed new respect for such disparate figures as Ulysses S. Grant, William T. Sherman, Patrick Cleburne, Edwin Stanton and Jefferson Davis.
 By contrast, he grew to dislike such figures as Phil Sheridan and Joe Johnston.

 Foote described himself as a "novelist-historian" who employed "the historian’s standards without his paraphernalia" and "employed the novelist’s methods without his license."
 To heighten the storytelling of his book, Foote did not utilize footnotes.
 Citations would have "totally shattered what I was doing.
 I didn't want people glancing down at the bottom of the page every other sentence".